Adapting Self-Supervised Speech Representations for Cross-lingual Dysarthria Detection in Parkinson's Disease: Experiments

 We evaluate dysarthria detection under two settings depending on whether PD speech from TGT is available during training: (1) without TGT PD (\Cref{sssec:xling}), and (2) with TGT PD (\Cref{sssec:mling}).
 In both settings, we assume that HC and PD speech from the SRC1 and SRC2, as well as HC speech from TGT, are available during training.

 Speaker-level classification uses logistic regression with 5-fold stratified cross-validation, treating one language as the target and the others as sources.
-Decision thresholds are selected using nested cross-validation to enforce a minimum sensitivity of 0.9, choosing the highest specificity among valid thresholds.
+Motivated by the use of high-sensitivity operating points in clinical screening, where missed cases are particularly undesirable~\cite{maxim2014screening,smits2010youden}, decision thresholds are selected using nested cross-validation to enforce a minimum sensitivity of 0.9, choosing the highest specificity among valid thresholds.
+The same threshold-selection rule is applied uniformly to all baselines and LS variants, therefore, performance differences reflect changes in the representations rather than method-specific threshold tuning.
 Experiments are evaluated using mean F1-score, sensitivity, and specificity across folds and 3 random seeds.

 To control class imbalance, the number of speakers per class is capped to the smallest class size across datasets, ensuring balanced HC and PD contributions during training.
 All experiments use speaker-independent train–test splits.